ItsMacc/TextuallyYours/README.md

 **Download the macOS App**:
 - Visit the [GitHub releases section](https://github.com/ItsMacc/TextuallyYours/releases) to download the `.pkg` file under the latest release.
 - Select the latest version, and click on `Textually.Yours.pkg`.
 - If you are running the application for the first time, you may encounter an error stating 'app is from an unidentified developer'.
-Open settings -> Privacy and Security -> (Scroll Down) -> Open anyways.
+Click done first, then open settings -> Privacy and Security -> (Scroll Down) -> Open anyways.
 (Trust me, my app is not a virus).
 - Finish the installation process and open the app from the applications.
 (Or search for Textually Yours to start the app from there!).

 That’s it!
 You’re all set to enjoy **Textually Yours**.
 If you encounter any issues during installation, feel free to contact me through [textuallyyoursco@gmail.com](mailto:textuallyyoursco@gmail.com)